sav-che/TL-2/Authors/Černohorský, Zdeněk {std. Čern.}.md

-> [!cite] BHL link: this entry starts at [page 25](https://www.biodiversitylibrary.org/item/103860#page/35/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 25](https://www.biodiversitylibrary.org/page/33265702) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Černohorský, Zdeněk (1910-ca.1970), Czech lichenologist and morphologist, educated at the secondary school at Pardubice until 1928, at the Charles University in Prague 1928-1934, Dr. rer. nat.
-1934, lecturer at the Technical University at Prague 1947, professor of botany at the Charles University from 1949. (*Čern.*).
+1934, lecturer at the Technical University at Prague 1947, professor of botany at the Charles University from 1949.
+**Abbreviated name**: *Čern.*

 #### Herbarium and types